liquity/ChickenBond/README.md

 - `chickenIn(bondID):` removes the given bond from the system and burns the bond NFT.
 Makes a portion of the bonded LUSD “acquired” and redeemable, and the remainder of the bonded LUSD permanently protocol-owned.
 The split between these two quantities is determined such that the global system backing ratio remains constant.

-- `redeem(_sLUSDAmount):` Burns the provided sLUSD, and pulls funds from the system’s acquired LUSD in an amount proportional to the fraction of total sLUSD burned.
+- `redeem(_bLUSDAmount):` Burns the provided bLUSD, and pulls funds from the system’s acquired LUSD in an amount proportional to the fraction of total bLUSD burned.
 Funds are drawn proportionally from the Yearn SP and Curve vaults and sent to the redeemer.

 - `shiftLUSDFromSPToCurve(_lusdAmount):` Shifts the given LUSD amount from the Yearn SP vault to Curve, and deposits the received LP tokens to the Curve vault.
 Pulls funds from the acquired and permanent buckes in the SP vault, and moves them to the acquired and permanent buckets in the Curve vault, respectively.
 Only succeeds if the shift improves the LUSD peg.